 When to Contact a Medical Professional

-Call for an appointment with your health care provider if you think you may have Chagas disease.
+Contact your provider for an appointment if you think you may have Chagas disease.

 Insect control with insecticides and houses that are less likely to have high insect populations will help control the spread of the disease.

 Blood banks in Central and South America screen donors for exposure to the parasite.
 The blood is discarded if the donor has the parasite.
 Most blood banks in the United States began screening for Chagas disease in 2007.

 Kirchhoff LV.
 Trypanosoma species (American trypanosomiasis, Chagas' disease): biology of trypanosomes.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 9th ed.
 Philadelphia, PA: Elsevier; 2020:chap 276.